How to Install Java in Linux?

 Download and Install Java IDE on Linux.

-• Integrated development environment(IDE) is a software suite that comprises basic tools like editor, compiler, debugger to develop applications.
+• An integrated development environment(IDE) is a software suite that comprises basic tools like an editor, compiler, and debugger for developing applications.

-• Java has various IDE's but mostly used and popular is Eclipse IDE.
+• Java has various IDE's, but Eclipse IDE is mostly used and popular.

-• Eclipse IDE is famous for Java Integrated Development Environment, but it has other IDE's like C/C++ IDE, JavaScript IDE, and PHP IDE.
-It can also be used for web development technologies.
-And it has all the necessary tools required for application development and testing.
+• Eclipse IDE is famous for its Java Integrated Development Environment, but it also has other IDEs like C/C++ IDE, JavaScript IDE, and PHP IDE.
+It can also be used for web development technologies and has all the necessary tools for application development and testing.

-• One of the best perks of using Eclipse IDE is it has a user-friendly user interface(UI).
+• One of the best perks of using Eclipse IDE is its user-friendly user interface(UI).

-Here are the steps to install one of the famous IDE, Eclipse on the Linux Operating System : Step 1: Snap is an installer used for installing eclipse IDE.
+Here are the steps to install one of the famous IDE, Eclipse on the Linux Operating System : Step 1: Snap is an installer used to install eclipse IDE.
 Install snap using the command : sudo apt install snap.

 Step 1